IAM Identity Center authentication for your SDK or tool - AWS SDKs and Tools

 2. In the Get credentials dialog box, choose either MacOS and Linux or Windows, depending on your operating system.

-3. Choose the IAM Identity Center credentials method to get the SSO Start URL and SSO Region values that you need for the next step.
+3. Choose the IAM Identity Center credentials method to get the Issuer URL and SSO Region values that you need for the next step.
+Note: SSO Start URL can be used interchangeably with Issuer URL.

 3. In the AWS CLI command prompt, run the aws configure sso command.
 When prompted, enter the configuration values that you collected in the previous step.
 For details on this AWS CLI command, see Configure your profile with the aws configure sso wizard.